-(7) Department Review.
-The application for relief must be submitted to the department for written approval, conditional approval, or denial.
+(7) Department Review. (c) The application for relief must be submitted to the department for written approval, conditional approval, or denialisapproval.

-(a) This review must occur during the department's normal review of a shoreline substantial development, conditional use, or variance permit.
+(a) This review must occur during the department's normal review of a shoreline substantial development-permit, conditional use-permit, or variance permit.